send-me-a-ticket/JellyfinFederationPlugin/README.md

 * Currently libraries are only readable from API.
 More work to be done.
 * Create a new libraries for federated content (Federated Movies, Federated Shows, Federated Music, Federated Books, Federated Others)
-* Ensure virtual items created within federated library
+* Ensure virtual items created within federated library, with metadata.
 * Scheduled sync from remote servers